| | ForewordThis pamphlet is designed to help

 years ago.
 The main concern is that the particular system has

+proper capacity for comfort and economy.
 Two things you can check are the

 "Btuh output" and the calculated "heat loss."